Graduate Studies and Postdoctoral Affairs (GSPA)

-The Banting PDF is valued at $70,000 per year (taxable) for two years.
-It is open to eligible Canadian and international applicants.
+The Banting PDF is valued at $70,000 per year (taxable) for two years and is open to eligible Canadian and international scholars.

 Interested applicants must complete the Banting Postdoctoral Fellowships Program application, available in ResearchNet, in collaboration with the proposed host institution.
 Without exception, Banting PDFs are tenable ONLY at the institution that supported the original application.

-In an effort to support researchers in broadening their research horizons and seeking new challenges and opportunities, the Banting program strongly encourages candidates to pursue this fellowship at an institution where they have not been previously or are currently affiliated (e.g., previous or current PhD student or postdoctoral fellow).
+In an effort to support researchers in broadening their research horizons and seeking new challenges and opportunities, the Banting program strongly encourages candidates to pursue this fellowship at an institution where they are not currently or have not been previously affiliated (e.g., current or previous PhD student or postdoctoral scholar).

-An institution is not provided with a quota on the number of fellowships it can host.
-However, institutions are required to be strategic in determining the number of applicants they endorse, given the limited number of fellowships that are awarded.
+An institution is not provided with a quota of fellowships it can host.
+Institutions are, however, required to be strategic in determining the number of applicants they endorse, given the limited number of fellowships that are awarded.
 The selection process within institutions is a rigorous one.
 To provide guidance on potential candidates’ likelihood of success, the following summarizes the qualifications of recent Banting recipients at the University of Waterloo:

-Canadian citizens, permanent residents and international students are eligible to apply for the Banting PDF.
+Canadian citizens, permanent residents and international scholars are eligible to apply for the Banting PDF.

 Applicants can apply for both the Banting PDF and other agency-specific postdoctoral fellowship opportunities at the same time.
 An application for the Banting does not automatically mean an application is submitted to the agency-specific postdoctoral fellowship opportunity – applicants must submit a separate application if eligibility requirements are met.

-The first component of the application includes obtaining endorsement from a University of Waterloo faculty member.
+Scholars interested in applying must complete a Letter of Intent (LOI) form which will be submitted to the proposed Waterloo host faculty member(s).
+Applicants are encouraged to visit the University of Waterloo faculty/departments/school pages, which provide a list of faculty members and their respective research areas.
 Applicants should consider the proposed faculty member’s research and the alignment with their own research expertise and background prior to contacting the prospective faculty member.

-3. University of Waterloo faculty member submits an endorsement form; applicant informed
+3. University of Waterloo faculty member submits an endorsement form; supervisor’s statement

 Following receipt of the form, staff in Graduate Studies and Postdoctoral Affairs (GSPA) will send an email to the applicant inviting them to complete the next steps in the application process (as below).